High-order adaptive time discretisation of one-dimensional low-Mach reacting flows: a case study of solid propellant combustion: Formulation of a semi-discrete unsteady solid propellant combustion model

-In this section, we first present the modelling assumptions and derive a 1D mathematical model of solid propellant combustion.
-A method of lines based on finite volumes is used to obtain the set of semi-discrete equations.
+In this section, we first present a one-dimensional model of solid propellant combustion, very similar to the ones found in the one-dimensional low-Mach combustion literature \cite{docPREMIX,Smooke_Gio,darabiha1992,massot1998,massot2014}.
+The continuous equations are semi-discretised in space via a method of lines based on a finite-volume scheme.